spences10/mcp-sequentialthinking-tools/README.md

 An adaptation of the
-[MCP Sequential Thinking Server](https://github.com/modelcontextprotocol/servers/blob/main/src/sequentialthinking/index.ts) modified to work with MCP tools.
-This server maintains the core sequential thinking capabilities while being restructured to better integrate with the MCP tools ecosystem.
+[MCP Sequential Thinking Server](https://github.com/modelcontextprotocol/servers/blob/main/src/sequentialthinking/index.ts) designed to guide tool usage in problem-solving.
+This server helps break down complex problems into manageable steps and provides recommendations for which MCP tools would be most effective at each stage.

-A Model Context Protocol (MCP) server that enables structured, sequential thinking through a flexible thought process.
-It helps break down complex problems into manageable steps while maintaining context and allowing for revisions and branching paths.
+A Model Context Protocol (MCP) server that combines sequential thinking with intelligent tool suggestions.
+For each step in the problem-solving process, it provides confidence-scored recommendations for which tools to use, along with rationale for why each tool would be appropriate.

 ## Features